Policia Federal Virus (Mexico)

 Cannot boot in Safe Mode with Networking?
 (Policia Federal virus is blocking Safe Mode with Networking)

 Video showing how to remove ransomware virus using "Safe Mode with Command Prompt" and "System Restore":

 1. During your computer starting process, press the F8 key on your keyboard multiple times until the Windows Advanced Options menu appears, and then select Safe Mode with Command Prompt from the list and press ENTER.

 2. When Command Prompt Mode loads, enter the following line: cd restore and press ENTER.

 3. Next, type this line: rstrui.exe and press ENTER.

 5. Select one of the available restore points and click "Next" (this will restore your computer system to an earlier time and date, prior to the ransomware infiltrating your PC).

 6. In the opened window click "Yes".

-7. After restoring your computer to a previous date download and scan your PC with a recommended anti-spyware software to eliminate any left remnants of Policia Federal virus.
+7. After restoring your computer to a previous date, download and scan your PC with recommended malware removal software to eliminate any remnants of the Policia Federal virus.

-Other methods which can be used to eliminate this ransomware infection from your PC:
+Other methods used to eliminate this ransomware infection from your PC:

 Remove Policia Federal virus using a Rescue Disk.